 “Spear-phishing email attachments are difficult to spot from normal document attachments passed on from user to user each day in a corporate environment, increasing the likelihood of successful computer infection.” — Trend Micro, Spear-Phishing Email: Most Favored APT Attack Bait

-After choosing you as their target, hackers use social media to learn who you are, what you like, and whom you know.
-If you get an email message with an attached PDF file from Mike in the accounting department or a message containing a resume related to a position that your company needs to fill, you will most likely open the attachment—and possibly enable a hacker’s malware to access your system.
+After choosing you as their spear-phishing target, hackers use social media to learn who you are, what you like, and whom you know.
+If you get an email message with an attached PDF file from Mike in the accounting department, or a message containing a resume related to a position that your company needs to fill, you will most likely open the attachment.
+From there, you may possibly enable a hacker’s malware to access your system.

 - Leave it to the pros.
 No matter how good you think your security is, cybercriminals’ tactics are much better.
 A well-placed cybersecurity countermeasure can save you precious time and money.

 Ready to take control of your security strategy?
 Votiro Cloud eliminates threats before they ever enter your organization’s network.
 By scanning and coming into your network, our SFG helps keep your employees’ and customers’ credit card information, passwords, and other sensitive data safe.
 With the help of Votiro, you will never have to worry about being the target of a spear-phishing scam again.